Charging-driven coarsening and melting of a colloidal nanoparticle monolayer at an ionic liquid-vacuum interface: Results and Discussion

 Figure~\ref{F1}C shows SEM images of the particle monolayer as a function of time, as well as corresponding images false colored by the magnitude of the single particle hexagonal bond order parameter ($\vert\Psi_6,_j\vert$).
 The images are acquired at an accelerating voltage of 5 kV, a beam current of 100 pA, and a scan rate of 2.56 s/frame.
 Movie S1 includes all recorded frames.
 Here, this bond order parameter is defined as:

 where $N_{nn}$ is the number of neighboring particles within 0.4 $\mu$m, $\theta_j,_k$ is the angle between the bond vector connecting particle $j$ and neighboring particle $k$. $\Psi_6,_j$ quantifies the crystallinity of individual particles based on the spatial configuration of their nearest neighbors.
-The magnitude, ranging between 0 and 1, specifies the number of nearest neighbors, while the phase provides the local orientation of a crystalline region that includes the particle, referenced to the horizontal direction in this case.
-The false color aids in visualizing the grain boundaries (blue) and crystalline regions (yellow) of the film.
+The magnitude, ranging between 0 and 1, specifies the local order of the particles, while the phase provides the local orientation of a crystalline region that includes the particle, referenced to the horizontal direction in this case.
+We note that under this convention for $\Psi_6,_j$, a particle next to a vacancy that is otherwise configured with perfect hexagon symmetry with its five remaining neighbors retains a high magnitude of $\Psi_6,_j$.
+The false color aids in visualizing disordered regions (blue) and crystalline regions (yellow) of the film.
 Based on the time series of images, once the particles begin to fluctuate, we observe two primary regimes of dynamics.
-First, we observe that the number of blue grain boundary particles decreases with time, indicating coarsening of the monolayer.
+First, we observe that the number of blue disordered particles decreases with time, indicating coarsening of the monolayer.
 Second, after some time, individual particles begin to disappear, causing the area fraction to decrease and resulting in a higher fraction of particles with a low $\vert\Psi_6,_j\vert$ value (bluer), and ultimately to melting of the 2D solid, followed by conversion to a 2D vapor at low enough area fraction.
 These stages are all captured in $g(r)$, the radial distribution function of the monolayer as a function of time (Figure~\ref{F1}D), which describes the average spatial correlations between the colloidal particles and can be used to identify the structural phase \cite{chaikin_principles_1995}.
 At early times, $g(r)$ shows sharp peaks and long-range correlations characteristic of a solid hexagonal lattice (Figure~\ref{F1}D left).
 Over time, the peaks broaden and damp out to show a function representative of a liquid (Figure~\ref{F1}D middle).
 At the longest times, the disappearance of additional particles gives rise to a noisier liquid-like $g(r)$ profile (Figure~\ref{F1}D right).
 Similar dynamics to those depicted in Figure~\ref{F1} have been measured reproducibly in separate trials, an example of which is shown in Figure S3.
 We next independently characterize the two primary regimes of particle dynamics, coarsening and melting, to better understand how the electron beam impacts particle motion in the self-assembled monolayer.